Tips for Success

-Certificate of Completion To qualify for a certificate of completion, a student must be enrolled as a degree seeking student and complete, with a grade point average of 2.0 or better, one of the certificate programs listed under the various department curricula.
+To qualify for a certificate of completion, a student must be enrolled as a degree seeking student and complete, with a grade point average of 2.0 or better, one of the certificate programs listed under the various department curricula.

 Most coursework from other accredited institutions will be accepted and applied towards your Casper College degree.
 AP or CLEP test scores that you have taken may also be applied toward your degree.
 Bring your scores with you or send them along with your application.

-Set a Goal.
 Plan your class schedule with your general education requirements and degree program in mind.
 Don’t wait to start thinking about your transfer school.
 Check out the transfer tables located around different parts of the campus in the early spring.
 Do some research and make your connections now to avoid taking classes that may not transfer.
 Your transfer school ultimately makes the decision whether to accept, or not accept, your Casper College courses.

 Find an instructor from your major area of study and start talking.
 Your advisor can offer experience and advice on area schools and programs.
 If you have been assigned an advisor you are not comfortable with, go to the Registrar’s Office and request a new advisor.

 Attendance counts.
 Make grades a priority and take classes that you know will count towards your degree at Casper College and your transfer school.

-Be ahead of the game.
 Check with your advisor that you are on track for graduation.
 A candidate for graduation must file an application for graduation with the Office of the Registrar.
 A degree or certificate evaluation and an “application for graduation” should be completed and on file in the Office of the Registrar before the candidate’s final semester registration.

 Look for a job or finalize your plans to your transfer school.
 Most employers/colleges require official copies of your college transcript.
 In order for Casper College to send your official transcript, follow this link to the Official Transcript Request.

-Graduate with Distinction.
 Students receiving associate degrees who have earned a minimum of 32 semester hours (semester hours attempted as defined in “grade averages” at Casper College and who have attained a cumulative GPA of 3.8 or better in Casper College coursework are graduated “with distinction.”